 When analyzing the commute patterns by monthly income for Greenville there is no clear pattern based on income.
 This points to a general lack of appropriate housing that impacts all income levels.
 The following table displays commute patterns by monthly income.

 Source: US Census Bureau

-Contributing Factors of Disparities in Access to Opportunity
+3. Contributing Factors to Disparities in Access to Opportunity